Professor of Neuropathology, University of Sheffield

 Consultant Neuropathologist, Sheffield Teaching Hospitals NHS Foundation Trust

-Professor Wharton’s research interests are focused on the cellular and molecular pathology of brain ageing and its relationship to the pathology of neurodegenerative diseases, particularly Alzheimer’s disease.
+Professor Wharton’s research interest are focused on the cellular and molecular pathology of dementia and brain ageing.
 His major areas of interest are in:

-- Understanding the pathological basis of dementia through involvement with the MRC Cognitive Function and Ageing Study, which takes a population-based approach to the neuropathology of dementia.
+- Understanding the pathological basis of dementia through the Cognitive Function and Ageing Study (www.cfas.ac.uk) which takes a population-based approach to the neuropathology of dementia.

 - Investigating the cellular and molecular pathology of astrocytes, neurones and endothelium as components of the neurovascular unit in brain ageing and in the pathogenesis of dementia.